jtopjian/puppetstack/README.md

 No matter which role you choose, you will need to perform the following steps on *each* server:

+### Networking

+Make sure the network configuration between your servers is correct before proceeding.
+The `network` folder contains two example scripts for unusual (but common for testing) configurations.

+#### single-interface.sh

+This script is for servers that only have one interface.
+It will create a bridge interface and add the real interface to the bridge.
+If you configure OpenStack for FlatDHCP networking, make sure to set the `flat_interface` as the same name as the bridge.

+#### nested-cloud.sh

+This script is for running multi-host OpenStack clouds inside an existing OpenStack environment.
+In order for multiple OpenStack nodes to be able to fully communicate with each other inside an existing cloud, a Layer 2 tunnel needs to be created.

+This script will create a `gretap` tunnel between two endpoints.
+The tunnel is attached to the real interface of the server (as discovered by the IP addresses you choose to use).
+Next, a bridge is created and the `gretap` tunnel is added to the bridge.
+Finally, the bridge is given its own prive IP address.
+With all of this in place, this effectively creates an entire L2/L3 network embedded inside the host cloud.

+Note that a `gretap` tunnel needs created for all combinations of nodes, so it's easiest to just work with one cloud controller and one compute node (total of two tunnels).
+Adding a second compute node would require six tunnels.

 ### init.sh

 Review the `init.sh` script.
 This is a simple bash script that: